tranvansang/express-transformer/README.md

     - `.use()` (combine multiple transformations)

 Plugins with extendable Typescript typing can be configured to add new methods permanently.

+- What will happen if your path contains an array notation or the dot character, such as when you want to check `req.body['first.name'']`.
+No worry, `disabelArrayNotation` and `rawPath` options are there for you.
+Please check the API references section below.

 # Usage